Character Identities Between Affine and Virasoro Vertex Operator Algebra Modules: Character Identities

+The above vector-space isomorphism (see also \autoref{prop:vermacorr} below) shows that the isomorphism $\smash{\hat{\sl}_2\cong\mathcal{L}}$ extends to functorial isomorphisms between Verma modules for these Lie algebras as graded vector spaces. \end{rem}

-So far, the vector-space isomorphism $\varphi^+$ or the corresponding character identity are not very enlightening.
+So far, the vector-space isomorphism $\varphi^+$ or the corresponding character identity is perhaps not very enlightening (but see \autoref{rem:block_equivalences} below).
 However, we now study situations in which $\varphi^+$ respects the weights of singular vectors.
 Also note that, so far, we have kept the level $k$ and the central charge $c$ and moreover the highest weights $\mu$ and $h$ completely general.

 Supposing that $k=k_{q,p}=-2+q/p$, i.e.\ the admissible case (or analogously the near-admissible case with $q=1$), recall from \autoref{sec:reps} that the Verma modules on both sides of $\varphi^+$ admit (at most) two families of singular vectors $\raisebox{.5pt}{\textcircled{\raisebox{-.9pt}{1}}}$ and $\raisebox{.5pt}{\textcircled{\raisebox{-.9pt}{2}}}$ such that these singular vectors generate the maximal ideals in these Verma modules.